The Wedding Industry Awards 2026

 I was delighted when one lovely client was kind enough to nominate me for the TWIA awards 2026 as her bridal dressmaker.
 Nicola, for whom I had made a beautiful blue wedding dress with sequins, started this whole journey for me with a surprise nomination.
 However, that was only the beginning as the process involves quite a bit of work from me and the support of my clients too.
 I also entered the other category for which I qualify, as a bridal alteration seamstress.

 I had to answer a long list of questions about my business for each category.
-I submitted photos and videos of my work and to introduce myself and my business to the judges.
+Then I submitted photos and videos of my work and to introduce myself and my business to the judges.

 Support from my clients